Aman-Kant-Mahto/Kubernetes-Projects/task-2-multi-tier-website/README.md

 # ☸️ Task 2: Multi-Tier Website on Kubernetes

-📖 This task demonstrates how to deploy a **multi-tier WordPress website** on Kubernetes.
+📖 This project demonstrates how to deploy a **multi-tier WordPress application** with **MySQL as the database backend** on Kubernetes using **Minikube**.
+It showcases the use of **Deployments, Services, and Persistent Volumes** to build a real-world web application stack.

 ---